sm-hdurjoy/sm-hdurjoy/README.md

 # Hi, I'm SM Hazzaz Durjoy

 <p>
-🎓 I've graduated from Brac University with the Bachelors degree of Computer Science </br>
+🎓 I've graduated from Brac University with the Bachelors degree of Computer Science and Engineering </br>
 🎤 Like to share my knowledge </br>
 🌐 And finally on my journey to this vast tech industry that the world has to offer.
 </p>